learninglab-dev/the-resources/data/work/how-to.md

 1. open [stackedit.iopp#) on your machine.
 2. log in using `fellows@learninglab.xyz` (ask MK or someone for the password, but you may already know it!)
-3. click on workspaces, select `show your work` and you should see a bunch of files in the browser on the left (*note: you **may** need to accept a request to see your github repositories, and, i*.
-You can select one and edit it, or you can create one of your own.
-(Note: everyone has access to everyone else's files--so be a good member of the collective and don't mess with stuff if it looks like someone else cares deeply about it).
+3. click on workspaces, select `show your work` and you should see a bunch of files in the browser on the left (*note: you **may** need to accept a request to see your github repositories, and, if so, go ahead and say "yes" by logging in as fellows@learninglab.xyz with the usual password*).
+You can select one and edit it, or you can create one of your own. (*Note: everyone has access to everyone else's files--so be a good member of the collective and don't mess with stuff if it looks like someone else cares deeply about it*).

 And that's it, basically